arcanemachine/django-menu-maker/README.md

 ![Coverage Badge](/assets/img/coverage.svg "Coverage Badge")

 <strong><h3>Note: This project is currently not feature-complete.
-Please do not attempt to use it for its stated purpose.
-This notice will be removed when the project is usable to any reasonable capacity.</h3></strong>
+It is currently usable as a proof-of-concept for the reliable creation of restaurants, menus, menu items, etc., but it is not particularly pretty.</h3></strong>

+<strong>Current Status:</strong> Adding API

 ### About